Can Super Resolution be used to improve Human Pose Estimation in Low Resolution Scenarios?: Method

 \subsection{Object Detection with Super Resolution}

 The object detector that we used was Faster R-CNN with a resnet-101 and feature pyramid network backbone \cite{RCNNFPN}.
-This was trained on the standard unaltered version of the COCO training dataset and achieved an average precision (AP) of 54.5\% when detecting people in the COCO validation dataset.
+This was trained on the standard unaltered version of the COCO training dataset and {the AP and AR performance of this model on the default COCO validation dataset can be seen in Table \ref{original_detection_results}}.
 As the COCO annotation groups people into a small, medium and large subgroup (S, M and L) depending on that persons given segmentation area, a persons subgroup would usually change when SR is applied.
-In order to compare the effect that SR has on each subgroup fairly, if someone was defined as small, medium or large in the low resolution image, they would also be defined as that subgroup in the results of the SR image.
-The results showing the average precision (AP) and average recall (AR) of our detector on the low resolution datasets and their SR counterparts can be seen in Table \ref{Detection_Results_Scale2} and \ref{Detection_Results_Scale4}
+In order to compare the effect that SR has on each subgroup fairly, if someone was defined as small, medium or large in the scaled down image, they would also be defined as that subgroup in the results of the SR image. {It is for this reason we have not reported the S, M, or L results of the default COCO dataset as no fair comparison can be made.} The results showing the average precision (AP) and average recall (AR) of our detector on the low resolution datasets and their SR counterparts can be seen in Table \ref{Detection_Results_Scale2} and \ref{Detection_Results_Scale4}

 Our results show that the overall performance (AP and AR) of the object detector improved once SR was applied.
 This concurs with previous studies in this area \cite{SR_OBJ} \cite{SR_OBJECT_DETECTION} \cite{8622135}.
 One recent study however found that the lower the original resolution of the object we are detecting, the worse the object detector would perform after SR was applied \cite{super_resolution_bad_planes}.
 As the small subgroup contained people with a segmentation area between 1 and $32^2$ pixels, we could not confirm whether all people of a smaller segmentation area had improved, simply that this group as a whole did.
 In order to determine if the improvements in detection rate were skewed by performance variations in subgroups, we conducted a further test.
 We created 24 new subgroups from our data, grouping people of a similar segmentation area together.
 The segmentation areas of people within each subgroup (1-24) for our $\frac{1}{2}$ scale dataset commenced at 1-500 and concluded at 11501-12000 increasing by 500 for each subgroup.
 For the $\frac{1}{4}$ scale dataset the segmentation areas of people within each subgroup increased by 125, starting at 1-125 and concluding at 2876-3000.
 We then evaluated the performance of the object detector across these 24 subgroups.
 Our findings can be seen in Figure \ref{fig:detection_across_res} which shows the percentage increase or decrease in object detection rate for each subgroup once SR had been applied.